conor22/CleaningDataProject/README.md

 2. Unziping the file will created a 'UCI HAR Dataset' folder containing files and sub-folders

-3. You need to ensure that the files listed below are **ALL IN THE SAME** folder as the 'run_analysis.R' script:
+3. You need to ensure that the files listed below are **ALL IN THE SAME FOLDER** as the 'run_analysis.R' script:
     * 'subject_train.txt' file
     * 'X_train.txt' file
     * 'features.txt' file